shiv-skumar/Fabric_Piano/README.md

 - Analyzed the behaviour of Aluminium foil and copper conductive thread in capacitance sensing
 - Tried different methods of capacitance sensing(hardware + code changes)

+## Prototype building phase II :
+-  The placement of all the components on the frame was designed
+-  The conductive patches were tested

+## Prototype building phase III :
+-  The Piano keys were stitched
+-  The speaker was interfaced and the Piano key notes were mapped to the frequency of the speaker
+-  The final sewing of all components has to be done

 ## Directories explained:
 -  tests/code :
     - Capacitance_read.ino